 The sixth element in the periodic table is carbon.
 The carbon atom contains a total of six electrons and protons.
 Therefore, the atomic number of carbon(C) is 6.
 Carbon is a p-block element and its symbol is ‘C’.
 This article discusses the properties of the carbon element and the importance of the carbon atomic number.

 What is the atomic number?

-Scientist Henry Gwyn Jeffreys Moseley researched the X-ray spectrum of various elements in 1913-1914.
+Scientist Henry Gwyn Jeffreys Moseley researched the X-ray spectrum of various elements from 1913 to 1914.
 The results of the experiment show that each element has a unique integer equal to the number of positive charges in the nucleus of that element.
 He named that number the order of the atoms.

 Thus, the number of positive charges present in the nucleus of an element is called the atomic number of that element.
 The atomic number of the element is expressed by ‘Z’.
 This number is equal to the serial number of the periodic table.
 We know that protons are located in the nucleus of an atom as a positive charge.
 That is the total number of protons in the atomic number.